Embed Inc PIC Programmers Host Protocol Specification

 2 - EUSB firmware.
 This is the standard controlling

-firmware of the USBProg.
+firmware of the LProg.

 The host software should act as if FIRMWARE ID is 0 when this